The service

 The safety boundary

-Not for emergencies, urgent care, or out-of-hours requests.
+Not for emergencies, urgent care, out-of-hours requests, palliative care, or ongoing routine care.
 For emergency help call 999; for urgent but non-emergency advice contact your GP or NHS 111.

 Enquiries